DirectoryTree/ImapEngine/readme.md

 **Message Body:**
 Use `withBody()` to fetch the full body content, or `withoutBody()` to skip it.

+> [!important]
+> The `withBody()` method fetches the full body content of the message, including attachments.
+> Keep this in mind when fetching messages, as it can be slow for large messages.

 **Message Flags:**
 Use `withFlags()` to retrieve flags, or `withoutFlags()` to omit them.